ellipsoid/plan_my_fringe/README.md

 plan_my_fringe
 ==============

-To visit the live site, please go to http://plan-my-fringe.herokuapp.com/
+To visit the live site, please go to http://plan-my-fringe.herokuapp.com/ (If the dyno is sleeping, this make take a few seconds.)

 ### Purpose